Dyspareunia is a medical condition in which the patient experiences pain during or after sexual intercourse.

 Dyspareunia is treatable.
 The duration of the treatment varies depending on the causative factors.
 Here are a few treatment options for dyspareunia.

 - Women suffering from dyspareunia should work with their partners to enhance their sexual experience.
-Foreplay should be encouraged to discourage vaginal dryness.
+Foreplay should discourage vaginal dryness.
 The use of erotic fiction and toys can prove to be especially helpful.
 Women with stiff pelvic muscles must use vaginal dilators.

 - Many women also benefit from a change in their sexual techniques.
 If you are suffering from dyspareunia, try different positions, and see which sexual positions work best for you.
 Use a lubricant to reduce pain.